Best Vegetarian Colombian Food

 3. Quinoa

-Quinoa is a popular grain in Colombia and it can be used as an alternative to rice or couscous.
+Quinoa is a popular grain in Colombia, and many other countries in South America, and it can be used as an alternative to rice or couscous.
 This superfood is packed with protein, vitamins, minerals, and fiber.

 There are several ways to prepare quinoa in Colombian cuisine, such as making salads with fresh vegetables or adding it to soups for some extra flavor.
 Quinoa can also be cooked with vegetables and spices to make a hearty vegetarian-friendly meal.